No occurrence obstructions in geometric complexity theory: Lifting highest weight vectors in plethysms

 \item Suppose that $\la\vdash nd$ satisfies $\la_2\le m$ and $\la_2 + |\bar{\la}| \le md$.
 Then every highest weight vector of weight~$\la$ in $\Sym^d\Sym^n V$ is obtained by lifting a highest weight vector in $\Sym^d\Sym^{m} V$ of weight $\mu$, where $\mu\vdash md$ such that $\bar{\mu} = \bar{\la}$. \end{enumerate} \end{proposition}

-\begin{proof} (1) Let $T'$ be a tableau of shape $\mu + (d(n-m))$ with content $d\times n$ such that no letter appears more than once in a column.
+\begin{proof} (1) We need to show the surjectivity of the map.
+Let $T'$ be a tableau of shape $\mu^{\sharp dn}$ with content $d\times n$ such that no letter appears more than once in a column.
 Then each of the $d$ letters appears at least $n-\mu_2\ge n-m$ times in singleton columns.
 Hence $T'$ is obtained from a tableau~$T$ of shape $\mu$ with content $d\times m$ as in Theorem~\ref{th:lifting-vT} (the order of the letters in the singleton columns is irrelevant, see Definition~\ref{def:tabl-class}).
 Since $\kappa^d_{m,n}(v_T) = v_{T'}$ by Theorem~\ref{th:lifting-vT}, the assertion follows with Proposition~\ref{pro:HWVSS-gen}.

 (2) Note that $\la_2 + |\bar{\la}| \le md$ is the number of boxes of $\la$ that appear in columns that are not singleton columns.
 We can therefore shorten the given~$\la$ to a partition $\mu\vdash md$ by removing singleton columns.
-Then $\bar{\mu}= \bar{\la}$ and $\la = \mu + (d(n-m))$ and we conclude with part one. \end{proof}
+Then $\bar{\mu}= \bar{\la}$ and $\la = \mu^{\sharp dn}$ and we conclude with part one. \end{proof}

-We remark that the stability property of plethysms expressed in Proposition~\ref{pro:lifting}(1) was first shown in \cite[Cor.~1.8]{wei:90} and \cite{carre-thibon:92} by different methods (not relying on the construction of highest weight vectors).